NLnetLabs/rpki-doc/source/krill/parent-interactions.rst

 Krill will accept both the old and standardised key exchange format, so there is no need to transform the response file you get from ARIN.

+LACNIC
+""""""

+Although LACNIC offers delegated RPKI, this is not possible to configure this in their member portal.
+While the procedures are still being defined, please open a ticket via hostmaster@lacnic.net to get started.

 RIPE NCC
 """"""""